 39c Lý Quốc Sư, Hoàn Kiếm, Hà Nội

-If you’re looking for a heaping bowl of noodles without the hassle of negotiating a beef option, wander down to Noodle & Roll.
+If you want a heaping bowl of noodles without the hassle of negotiating a beef option, wander down to Noodle & Roll.
 They have a decent-sized selection of vegetarian options, but my favourite is their satisfying Bun Chay.
 Like most Bun bowls, it’s topped with fresh veggies, herbs, and crushed peanuts, but it also comes with deep-fried puffy tofu.
 I could happily eat this every day.
+The also to a decent vegetarian pho.

 6 Hội Vũ, Hoàn Kiếm, Hanoi